BrendanMallon/cs326-final-zeta/docs/final.md

 - Instructions/Important Notes:
     - Once home page is loaded, open spotify app on phone and select current player to be spotlist.
 Once done, you can query playlist
     - You can add these accounts as friends in order to have some activity in the social page: ["izaias", "Will", "Brendan"]
+    - Make sure you are full screen or there might be weird visual bugs (text overlapping where is shouldn't be) if you aren't
 - Division of Labor
     - Izaias: Built the spotify API and webplayback SDK integration and all the fuinctional components.
 Created the login and sign up page HTML and all the home page JS.
     - Will: Worked on MongoDB functionality.
 Implemented HTML and CSS code for the home page and account page and JS for the account page.